 Getting the obligatory tattoo has almost become a rite of passage for travellers in Thailand.
-Only a few countries are renowned for the skin altering artform, and Thailand is the most famous of them all.
-The unique Buddhist form of tattooing known as Sak Yant has become modern backpackers’ “I’ve been to Thailand” souvenir.
+Only a few countries are renowned for their skin-altering art form, and Thailand is the most famous of them all.
+The unique Buddhist form of tattooing known as Sak Yant has become a modern backpacker’s “I’ve been to Thailand” souvenir.
 Everyone wants to walk in the footsteps of Angelina Jolie and have their tattoos blessed by a Buddhist monk.
 So did I!

 Unlike a quick drunken trip to the tattoo parlours of Magaluf or Bali, Sak Yants have a much deeper meaning with their rich spiritual symbolism.
 It’s worth understanding a little more about the magic behind them, so let’s see what makes them so special!

 This article may contain affiliate links which I may be compensated for at no extra cost to you dear readers!

 What is a Sak Yant?